dbak5/CybesecurityResourcesTools/5GovernanceRiskCompliance.md

 # Legislation

-## Australian Federal Legislation

 Privacy Act 1988 \
 Commonwealth Criminal Code Act 1995 \
+Intelligence Services Act 2001 \

-Does not include state or territory level legislation which may include specific laws.
+Does not include state or territory level legislation which may include specific laws that need to be considered.

-## International

-GDPR \

 # Frameworks